 - Price of long-term care if severely disabled;

 - Loss of earning capacity, both for the time during recovery and the future, if applicable;

 - Reimbursement of lost wages; and

 - Pain and suffering.

-The defining characteristic of compensatory damages is that they are ascertainable; they are not based on conjecture or speculation.
-They are specific expenses that have been incurred or will be incurred as a result of the injury.
-These damages may be covered by an individual, but in most cases, are paid out directly by the relevant insurance company in most cases.
+Compensatory damages include economic and non-economic damages.
+The defining characteristic of economic damages is that they are ascertainable; they are not based on conjecture or speculation.
+They are specific expenses that have been incurred or will be incurred as a result of the injury. an individual may cover these damages, but they are paid out directly by the relevant insurance company in most cases.

 Massachusetts Personal Injury Attorneys